Frequently Asked Questions

 You are not allowed to change your programme choice after your application has been submitted.
 You may submit another application as long as you pay the required application fee, upload supporting documents and invite referees by the required deadline.

-Will you accept an application and supporting documents prepared and submitted by an agent or consultant?
+21. Will PolyU accept an application and supporting documents prepared and submitted by an agent or consultant?

 PolyU has no financial arrangements or special relationships with agents who assist in the preparation and submission of applications for a fee.
 You must complete and submit your own application and provide your own personal details.
-All of the information necessary to complete an application to any programme is available here.
+Please find the Guidelines for Submitting Supporting Documents (click here).

 Yes.
 You must list all of your undergraduate and postgraduate studies in your online application.

-If you have not yet received your results/transcript(s)/certificate(s) when you apply to PolyU, please indicate in your application the date on which they will be available.
+If you have not yet received your results/transcript(s)/certificate(s) when you apply to PolyU, please indicate the date on which they will be available in your application.
 You should update your results and upload your final official transcript(s), certificate(s), and/or test score report to your application once available.

 If you choose to apply for the Hong Kong PhD Fellowship Scheme (HKPFS), you must invite two academics who are familiar with your academic performance and achievements to complete online academic referee's reports before the HKPFS application deadline.
 Proposed supervisor(s) from the PolyU, proposed supervisor(s) from the partner institution (if any), and persons from non-academic background are not considered as appropriate academic referees.